-Refer to note 26 to the consolidated financial statements and the accounting policies on page 180.
+Refer to note 27 to the consolidated financial statements and the accounting policies on page 210.

-The Key Audit Matter

-The Group is involved from time to time in litigation and claims in connection with its bus operations.
-The contingency provision for insurance in connection with the Group's franchised bus operations, which represented the majority of the total balance of HK\$259 million as at 31 December 2021, has been set aside by management to meet the liabilities which are expected to arise from third party claims for incidents which have occurred.
-Management assessed the provision based on an independent valuation performed by a qualified external actuary.

-The assessment of the provision involves estimates based on past claims experience and recent claims developments.
-The ultimate claim amount is dependent on future external events which are inherently uncertain and actual claims may therefore deviate from management estimations.
+The Key Audit Matter How the matter was addressed in our audit The Group is involved from time to time in litigation Our audit procedures to assess the contingency provision and claims in connection with its bus operations.
+The for insurance included the following: contingency provision for insurance in connection with the Group's franchised bus operations, which assessing the design, implementation and represented the majority of the total balance of HK\$238 operating effectiveness of key internal controls over million as at 31 December 2024, has been set aside by management's maintenance of claims records and management to meet the liabilities which are expected the assessment of related provision; to arise from third party claims for incidents which have occurred.
+Management assessed the provision based on assessing the independence, qualifications and independent valuation performed by qualified external expertise of the external actuaries engaged by actuaries. management and evaluating whether a consistent methodology had been applied in determining the The assessment of the provision involves estimates amount of provision; based on past claims experience and recent claims developments.
+The ultimate claim amount is dependent with the assistance of our internal actuarial on future external events which are inherently specialists, assessing the valuation methodology uncertain and actual claims may therefore deviate from adopted by the external actuaries and comparing management estimations. the key estimates and assumptions adopted in the actuarial valuation with past claims experience; and We identified the assessment of the contingency provision for insurance as a key audit matter because of - on a sample basis, comparing the claims details provided by management to the external actuaries with the claims records maintained by management.

-We identified the assessment of the contingency provision for insurance as a key audit matter because of the level of management judgement required in assessing the variable factors and assumptions in order to estimate the potential costs of settlement of claims.
+provision for insurance as a key audit matter because of the level of management judgement required in assessing the variable factors and assumptions in order to estimate the potential costs of settlement of claims.